Frontend interview answer

 When template-driven forms are still OK

-• When you want minimal boilerplate and don’t need complex logic
+• Cases where you want minimal boilerplate and do not need complex logic.

 Senior-level pitfalls

-• Putting business logic in templates instead of validators/services
+• Putting business logic in templates instead of validators or services.

 Interview summary